 Go to Camiguin:

-• Camiguin can be accessed via Ocean Jet ferry that leaves Jagna in Bohol at 1:30 daily (as of this writing).
+• Camiguin can be accessed via ferry like Super Shuttle that leaves Jagna in Bohol at 1:00 daily (as of this writing).
 Ferries also go to and from Cagayan De Oro

-• Take a jeepey from the ferry port to Mambajao where most of the dive resorts and guesthouses are.
-This should cost 23 php per person (exact change, or close to it, is fairly essential)
+• Take a jeepney from the ferry port to Mambajao where most of the dive resorts and guesthouses are.
+This should cost 25-30 php per person (exact change, or close to it, is fairly essential)

-• From Mambajao, negotiate with a tricycle (a motorbike with extra seats attached) to your guesthouse for 8-20 pesos per person
+• From Mambajao, negotiate with a tricycle (provides a motorbike with extra seats attached) to your guesthouse for 8-20 pesos per person

 • Caves Dive Resort was a great place to stay and dive with, especially the backpacker rooms which are located right on the ocean